 Over the last 40 years a 6km long stretch of the Ankobra River in the Keyhole area has been the subject of intensive local alluvial mining and blocked for large scale mining licenses.
 The alluvial gold resources have largely been exhausted and/or are unworkable resulting in the area being opened for staking for the first time since the early 1980’s.
 Sikasante controls two contiguous licences, the northern Sraha license and the southern Ayiem license, covering a combined area of 2.52 sq. km (the “Keyhole Gold Project”).

-To our knowledge no previous drilling has occurred in the Keyhole area.
-A program of ground geophysics was completed by Asante Gold in late 2016 - resulting in the outlining of numerous high priority targets, which are now being drill tested.
+A program of ground geophysics was completed by Asante Gold in late 2016 - resulting in the outlining of numerous high priority targets for drill testing.
 Subject to the results and in order to further define additonal targets, Asante is proposing additional geophysical induced polarization (“IP”) surveying to cover the entire Keyhole and adjacent areas targeting the main Asankrangwa shear zone, the heavily mined alluvial areas and the multiple intersections of the major regional structures.

 Historical grab samples of quartz reef dump material from artisanal shafts at the MEM workings were reported to have visible gold with grades to 49.3g/t Au and underground sampling results over 8 metre reef widths to 25g/t Au (Junner, Gold Coast Geological Survey,1933).
 The prospect was also sampled in 1993 by the BGR (Federal Institute for Geosciences and Natural Resources of Germany) returning values in dump samples of 54, 12, 1.9, and 11.4g/t Au (Hirdes et al, 1993).
 Sampling in 1998 by Nevsun Resources (Ghana) Ltd. of 4 quartz vein samples, returned 1.84, 23.05, 2.67 and 0.14g/t Au (Juabo Concession Exploration report, 1998).